Saving vs. investing, explained

 Pros:

-• Higher potential returns: Certain assets have the potential to generate higher returns compared to traditional savings, especially with longer time periods.
+- Higher potential returns: Certain products have the potential to generate higher returns compared to traditional savings.
 Positive performance however is not guaranteed.

 Cons: